seed-hypermedia/mintter/README.md

 - `backend` - backend Go code.
 - `frontend/packages` - frontend TS and JS code which are separate packages.
 - `frontend/www` - frontend TS and JS code for our NextJS SPA.
-- `proto` - Protobuf definitions shared between frontend and backend.
+- `proto` - definitions in Protobuf shared between frontend and backend.
-- `redoconf` - build files from the redoconf toolkit.
+- `build` - tooling and configuration for the build system.
 - `out` - build outputs are stored here in separate directories for each platform.